Best Time to Repair Your Lawn in the UK - GREENER

 Best Time to Repair Your Lawn in the UK

 Few things ruin the look of your garden like patchy or thinning grass.
-Whether it’s caused by pets, kids, drought, moss, or weeds, bare patches are frustrating and can quickly spread if ignored.
+Whether it’s caused by pets, kids, drought, moss, weeds, extreme weather, or other factors, bare patches—also known as bare areas—are frustrating and can quickly spread if ignored.
 The good news?
 With the right timing and simple techniques, you can repair your lawn and see visible results in just a few weeks.

 In this guide, we’ll explain the best time to repair your lawn in the UK, how to overseed effectively, and what products you’ll need for lasting results — all based on the UK’s climate and growing seasons.